Skip to main content Skip to footer

 • Review the accuracy of the initial budget and timeline versus what happened during the project.

-• Record any lessons, problem areas, and key takeaways from the project.
+• Record any lessons, problem areas, project challenges, and key takeaways from the project.
 You can do this during the post-mortem meeting.

 Post-mortem meeting notes